h3rald/litestore/src/admin/md/configuration-file.md

 ## Configuration File

-As of version 1.8.0, you can specify a configuration file containing settings, middleware and authorization configuration using the  **--config** or **-c** command  line option:
+As of version 1.8.0, you can specify a configuration file containing settings, middleware and authorization configuration using the  **-\-config** or **-c** command  line option:

 [litestore -c:config.json](class:cmd)